galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: Streams' data and track realisations

 \paragraph*{M30-S20}

-The stream's celestial track was implemented by fitting a seventh degree polynomial to knots along the tail detected by \citet[][data provided by A. Sollima in priv. comm]{Sollima2020}.
-The distance track was implemented using the cluster distance taken from \citet{Harris1996}.
+The stream's celestial track was implemented by fitting a sixth degree polynomial to knots along the tail detected by \citet[][data provided by A. Sollima in priv. comm]{Sollima2020}.
+The author's methodology used Gaia DR2 parallaxes in their inference, but the distances are not provided explicitly in the paper.
+Here the track was implemented using the most recent cluster distance from \citet{Baumgardt2021}.

 \paragraph*{M5-G19}

 The M5 stream's celestial track was implemented from the polynomial fit provided by \citet{Grillmair2019} in their Eq.
 1:

 with $\alpha \in [190^\circ,225^\circ]$, as explicitly reported by the author.